kavia-common/network-web-application-5256-5507/NetworkWebApplication/docs/DEPLOYMENT.md

 ## Production Serving

-In production, Flask serves both:
-- The REST API under /api
-- The React static build from frontend/build
+In production, the backend (Flask) serves only the REST API under /api.
+The React frontend is built and served independently (e.g., NGINX, CDN, or static hosting).

 ### Build frontend

 From NetworkWebApplication/frontend/:

 - npm install
-- npm run build
+- REACT_APP_API_BASE=https://your-backend.example.com/api npm run build

-This generates frontend/build.
+This generates frontend/build to deploy to your static hosting solution.

 ### Run Flask in production

 From NetworkWebApplication/:

 - Ensure environment variables are set (see docs/ENV.md).
 At minimum: MONGODB_URI.
-- Start the app:
+- Start the API:
   - python -m backend.app

-The app listens on APP_PORT (default 5000).
-Visit http://localhost:5000.

-### WSGI servers

-For hardened production, use a WSGI server such as gunicorn or uWSGI.

-Example with gunicorn (install gunicorn in your environment):
+- Or with gunicorn:
-- gunicorn -w 3 -b 0.0.0.0:5000 backend.wsgi:app
+  - gunicorn -w 3 -b 0.0.0.0:${APP_PORT:-5000} backend.wsgi:app

-The module backend/wsgi.py exposes app.
+The API listens on APP_PORT (default 5000).
+Health: http://localhost:5000/api/health

 ### Health and Diagnostics